 Predators: Usually wolves; sometimes brown bears or polar bears.

 Reproduction: Females generally produce one calf every other year, between April and June, after a gestation of 8-9 months.
-Newborn calves can stand and nurse within an hour and depend on their mothers for warmth and food to survive their first winter.
+Newborn calves can stand and nurse within an hour, start eating vegetation within a few weeks, and depend on their mothers for warmth and food to survive their first winter.
 A calf follows its mother for about a year, sometimes hiding underneath her skirt of guard hair.Behavior: Muskoxen are harem breeders: A bull gathers a group of cows, guards them from other males, breeds all the females in the group, then stays with them and protects the offspring.
 The bull establishes dominance over other males by posturing, roaring, fighting, and spreading his scent.
-Fights involve 10 or more head-to-head collisions until one bull gives up.
+Fights involve 10 or more head-to-head collisions until one bull gives up--although they may charge at speed of up to 25 mph, this behavior is rarely fatal.
 The harem system also gives muskoxen good defense against predators.

 IUCN Status: Least Concern